jsenv/importmap-node-module/readme.md

 ### removeUnusedMappings

 _removeUnusedMappings_ is a boolean.
 When enabled mappings will be treeshaked according to the import found in js files.

+_removeUnusedMappings_ is optional.
 It must be used with _entryPointsToCheck_.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"